 Race committee have the right to decide whether the runner is in compliance with the qualification required

 - Registration fees are non-refundable and non-transferable.
 No exceptions.
-You may not transfer your BIB number to another runner – doing so may result in disqualification of runner using your BIB number.
+You may not transfer your BIB number to another runner without confirmation – doing so may result in disqualification of runner using your BIB number.

-- If you wish to upgrade, you will be charged Rp 100,000 in addition to the difference in new category fees.
+- If you wish to upgrade, you will be charged 10 USD in addition to the difference in new category fees.

 - If you wish to downgrade, the difference in the registration fee will not be refunded.

 - If you wish to doing BIB-transfer, you will be charged 10 USD.